Battle of Baekgang

 The Battle of Baekgang or Battle of Baekgang-gu, also known as the Battle of Hakusukinoe (白村江の戦い) (Note: According to the Nihon Kokugo Daijiten and the Kōjien, suki means "village" in "old/ancient Korean".
-The entry for suki in the Kokugo Daijiten uses the spelling in katakana, スキ, to reflect the fact that it's a foreign word.) in Japan, and as the Battle of Baijiangkou (白江口之战 (Bāijiāngkǒu Zhīzhàn, 白江口之戰)) in China, was a battle between Paekche restoration forces and their ally, Yamato Japan, against the allied forces of Silla and Tang China.
-The battle took place in the Baengma River or Baek River, which is the lower reach of the Geum River in Jeollabuk-do province, Korea.
+The entry for suki in the Kokugo Daijiten uses the spelling in katakana, スキ, to reflect the fact that it's a foreign word.) in Japan, and as the Battle of Baijiangkou (白江口之战 (Bāijiāngkǒu Zhīzhàn, 白江口之戰)) in China, was a battle between Paekche restoration forces and their ally Yamato Japan against the allied forces of Silla and Tang China.
+The battle took place on 27–28 August 663 (of the Lunar calendar; 4–5 October 663 of the Julian calendar) in the Baengma River or Baek River, which is the lower reach of the Geum River in Jeollabuk-do province, Korea.
 The Silla-Tang forces won a decisive victory, compelling Yamato Japan to withdraw completely from Korean affairs and crushing the Paekche restoration movement.

 Background

 In the first half of the first millennium CE, the Korean Peninsula was divided into three kingdoms – Paekche, Silla, and Goguryeo.
 These three kingdoms were rivals, and had engaged each other in wars for dominion over the peninsula for several centuries.
 In addition to the inter-Korean rivalry, Goguryeo had been engaged in frequent warfare with the Chinese Sui and Tang dynasties.
 While the three Korean kingdoms were not always military enemies, their alliances frequently shifted.
 For example, Silla and Paekche were allied against Goguryeo from the late 420s to the early 550s.
 Later in 553, Silla betrayed its former ally and wrested control of the entire Han River basin from Paekche.

-In 660, the coalition troops of Silla and Tang China attacked Paekche, resulting in the annexation of Paekche by Tang China.
+In 660, the coalition troops of Silla and Tang China attacked Paekche, resulting in the annexation of Paekche by Silla.
 A Buddhist monk Dochim and the former Paekche general Buyeo Boksin rose to try to restore their country.
 They welcomed the Paekche prince Buyeo Pung back from Japan to serve as king, with Juryu (주류, 周留, in modern Seocheon County, South Chungcheong) as their headquarters.

 Although Paekche restoration forces had some initial success against Tang and Silla troops, by 662, they were in serious trouble, and their area of control was confined to the fortress of Churyu and its immediate vicinity.
 As their situation went from bad to worse, Buyeo Pung had Gwisil Boksin killed for fear of insurrection.